DonaldLika/angularjsapp/README.md

-# `angular-seed` — the seed for AngularJS apps
+# Angular Js Portal

-This project is an application skeleton for a typical [AngularJS][angularjs] web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This Project is a Test Demo AngularJs Application

 ## Getting Started

-To get you started you can simply clone the `AngularJsProject` repository and install the dependencies:
+To get you started you can simply clone the `angularjsapp` repository and install the dependencies:

 ### Run the Application